 Israel’s formal policy towards its own Palestinian citizens has been determined by three main factors: the democratic character of the state, the Jewish-Zionist nature of the state, and security considerations.
-When the three principles come into conflict, the latter two gain the upper hand (Al-Haj Yaniv, 1983; Smooha, 1990; Al-Haj, 2004).
+When the three principles come into conflict, the latter two gain the upper hand (Al-Haj & Yaniv, 1983; Smooha, 1990; Al-Haj, 2004).
 The democratic character of Israel has given the Palestinians in Israel room for political organization and activity, through which they have sought to improve their status and bargain for the advancement of the Palestinian case (Al-Haj, 2004).

 However, the status and conditions of the Palestinians in Israel have been linked and deeply affected by the Israeli-Palestinian conflict and the wider Arab-Israeli conflicts.
-These conflicts have profoundly influenced relations between Jews and Israel and shaped the political identities of both groups.
+These conflicts have profoundly influenced relations between Jews and Palestinians in Israel and shaped the political identities of both groups.
 Their contrasting and competing narratives vis-à-vis the conflict continues to feed the perpetual tensions, animosity, suspicion and distrust between the two groups (Amara, 2017).
-Furthermore, Jewish Israelis tend to perceive Palestinian Israelis as constituting a “hostile minority” and “security risk” because of their link the Palestinians in the West Bank and the Gaza Strip.
-Th perception schism between Jews and in Israel, and a major influence on the policy of surveillance and control of its citizens (Smooha, 1989; Al-Haj 1996; Al-Haj, 2004).
+Furthermore, Jewish Israelis tend to perceive Palestinian Israelis as constituting a “hostile minority” and “security risk” because of their links with the Palestinians in the West Bank and the Gaza Strip as well as Arabs in neighboring Arab countries.
+These perceptions deepen further the schism between Jews and Palestinians in Israel, and have had a major influence on the Israel's policy of surveillance and control of its Palestinian citizens (Smooha, 1989; Al-Haj, 1996; Al-Haj, 2004).
 The status of Palestinians in Israel has become even more vulnerable following the al-Aqsa intifada, which erupted in 2000 against the background of a deep crisis in the peace process (Al-Haj, 2004).

 Palestinian Israelis and political expression in the public sphere